dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 ### Join the call

 We will have the DSC Community Call at the HerShell Pub in PSWorld (a digital space using [Gather](https://www.gather.town)).
-Join PSWorld and start mingle at the pub before the event, join PSWorld here: https://app.gather.town/events/hWF235u-R3CYCOFYJfQT (shhhh, keep the link a secret for now!)
+Join PSWorld and start mingle at the pub before the event, join PSWorld here: https://app.gather.town/events/hWF235u-R3CYCOFYJfQT

 Also, see below for [other events](#other-events-in-psworld) that happens in PSWorld, on the same day as the DSC Community Call!